 There are a range of other areas where you might have problems such as immigration, education, health, utilities, legal issues and tax.
 We can provide advice.
 More

 Note: some areas of law are particularly complex and advice often needs to be tailored to individual circumstances.
-This is especially so for people aged under 18, students, people from abroad and British nationals returning from an extended period abroad.
-We recommend that if you fall within one of these groups you complete our form Request Advice – Other Problems as the information on our website may not adequately cover your particular situation.
+This is especially so for people aged under 18, students, people from abroad and British nationals returning from an extended period overseas.
+We recommend that if you fall within one of these groups you complete our form Request Advice – Other Problems as the information on our website may not be adequate.

-But if the advice offered on these pages isn’t suitable and you feel you need more catered advice, we have three more ways for you to access help;
+if the advice offered on these pages is not suitable and you feel you need more catered advice, we have other ways for you to access help;

 - Use the Citizens Advice Self-help service.

-- Email us by clicking on the ‘Request Advice’ button which can be found on the page appropriate to your problem.
+- Email us by clicking on the ‘Request Advice’ button which can be found on the page appropriate to your issue.